scottoffen/fluenthttpclient/README.md

     .DeserializeJsonAsync<IssuesResponse>();
 ```

+An optional `JsonSerializerOptions` instance can be passed as a parameter.

 ### Handling Json Deserializing in Failure

 If the request does not return a success status code, it might not be possible to deserialze the response body to the desired object.
 In those cases, you can specify a default action that will occur **instead of the default deserialization** if the status code on the response is not a success status code.